Hamish Blake: Hamish and Andy

 McManus's company, Roving Enterprises, also helped the duo develop Real Stories, a mock current affairs show that aired on Network Ten in 2006.
 Blake says that the experience of creating Real Stories was much more enjoyable than The Hamish and Andy Show because they had greater control over the series.
 Blake and Lee wrote, acted, directed, filmed, and produced the show with input from Ryan Shelton and Tim Bartley.

 In 2006, Blake and Lee debuted a national drive-time radio show titled Hamish & Andy on the Today Network.
 The show quickly gained popularity, finishing 2006 with almost one million Melbourne listeners, ahead of 3AW's popular radio host Derryn Hinch.
-As of August 2008, Blake and Lee's show was rating number one in four out of Australia's five major capital cities.
-As of the beginning of 2009, the show is broadcast in all capital cities as well as many regional centres across the country.
+By August 2008, Blake and Lee's show was rating number one in four out of Australia's five major capital cities.
+By the beginning of 2009, the show was broadcast in all capital cities as well as many regional centres across the country.

-In September 2008, it was announced that they would make a guest appearance on Ten's Are You Smarter Than A Fifth Grader?, which is hosted by Rove McManus.
+In September 2008, it was announced that they would make a guest appearance on Ten's Are You Smarter Than A 5th Grader?, which was hosted by Rove McManus.
 In the same year they also made a guest appearance on the Australian soap opera Neighbours.

 On Wednesday 19 November 2008, at 7.30 pm, Hamish and Andy aired their own one-time episode, brought to you by Rove: Hamish & Andy Re-Gifted: A Very Early Christmas Special.
 This was to re-present everything they had accomplished in 2008 on Rove.

-Hamish and Andy have also appeared on Channel Ten's Good News Week and The 7PM Project several times.
+Hamish and Andy have also appeared on Channel Ten's Good News Week and The Project several times.